TRI-AMDD/beep/docs_src/contributing.md

 ### Docstrings and module comments

-It is imperative that each function, method, class, and module you write are comprehensively documented.
-See [Section 3.8 of the Google Python style guide](https://google.github.io/styleguide/pyguide.html) for some examples of how to do this.
+**It is imperative that each function, method, class, and module you write are comprehensively documented.** See [Section 3.8 of the Google Python style guide](https://google.github.io/styleguide/pyguide.html) for some examples of how to do this.

 ## Writing unittests

+Unittests are a way to check that your code works as intended. **Code with new functionality must have tests!** Testing your code means writing "test" methods which call a desired function/method with some known ground truth inputs and output.
+If the *real* output of your function/method matches the expected ground truth output, the test passes.

 In general, you should write unittests for each new functionality your code performs.
 Writing unittests at the same time you add a new piece of code (function, method, class) is the easiest way to do this.

+The fundamental unit of unittesting is a `TestCase` class.
+A `TestCase` class holds a set of related tests. `TestCase`s go in modules specific for testing - for example, `beep.structure.test.test_validate` is a testing module.

+For more information on the syntax for checking the correctness of statements (e.g., `self.assertTrue`), see the [official python unittesting documentation.](https://docs.python.org/3/library/unittest.html)

 ### Step 1: Find the correct module for adding your tests